Bandwidth/bandwidth-cli/README.md

   - "9195007741"
   - "9195181224"
   - "9195182893"

+setup successful.
+To order more numbers using this setup, use "bandwidth order category <quantity>" or "bandwidth order search <quantity>"

 ```
 At this point, you can now use the number for messages.
 Should you need more (or different) numbers than
 the 10 that were offered, you can order more numbers using [`bandwidth order`](#order).